 If you have at least 2 GB of physical RAM, close all instances of Notes, Domino Designer, and Domino Administrator, and then change the settings to the following values:

-NOTE: In a post Notes/Designer 9.0 release, these higher values will be set by default in new installs, but currently you must change them manually.
+NOTE: In a post Notes/Designer 9.0 releases, higher values, not necessarily matching the values suggested above, will be set by default.
+But, for 9.0, you will need to change them manually.

 - vmarg.XMx - defines the maximum amount of memory that Notes/Designer will consume.

 - vMarg.XMs - defines the minimum amount of memory that Notes/Designer will consume.

 - vmarg.Xmca - defines the block size by which Notes/Designer will increase memory by when either need more than the minimum.

 - With these changes, Notes and Designer will start out with 512 MB memory (up from 48 MB) and, if more memory is needed, the JVM will add blocks of 512 KB and finally cap out at 768 MB.

 - The result of these changes is that Notes and Designer have more of the available memory to start out with.
 Equally important, when Designer needs more memory, it will be able to assign it in blocks up to 768 MB.